hyperledger-archives/fabric/docs/README.md

 - [Chaincode development environment](Setup/Chaincode-setup.md): Chaincode developers need a way to test and debug their Chaincode without having to set up a complete peer network.
 This document describes how to write, build, and test Chaincode in a local development environment.
 - [APIs](API/CoreAPI.md): This document covers the available APIs for interacting with a peer node.

-## Fabric developer's guide
+## Fabric developer guide

-When you are ready to start building applications or to otherwise contribute to the project, we strongly recommend that you read our [protocol specification](protocol-spec.md) for the technical details.
-Procedurally, we use the agile methodology with a weekly sprint, organized by [issues](https://github.com/hyperledger/fabric/issues), so take a look to familiarize yourself with the current work.
+When you are ready to start contributing to the Hyperledger fabric project, we strongly recommend that you read the [protocol specification](protocol-spec.md) for the technical details so that you have a better understanding of how the code fits together.

 - [Making code contributions](https://github.com/hyperledger/fabric/blob/master/CONTRIBUTING.md): First, you'll want to familiarize yourself with the project's contribution guidelines.
 - [Setting up the development environment](dev-setup/devenv.md): after that, you will want to set up your development environment.